walkframe/covertable/typescript/README.md

 const os = ['ios', 'android'];
 const browser = ['FireFox', 'Chrome', 'Safari'];

-// You can use also makeAsync(generator).
-It returns the row at the time it's made. make([machine, os, browser], { // optional
+make([machine, os, browser], { // optional
   length: 2, // default: 2
   criterion: criteria.simple, // default: criteria.greedy